Pick up from Nursery in OCTOBER.

-Meiwa kumquat, Fortunella crassifolia, is a lesser-known species of kumquat.
+MEIWA kumquat is light orange colored, acidic, with a sweet rind and few seeds.
+(Fortunella crassifolia) This is a lesser-known species of kumquat.
 The tree is similar to the Nagami kumquat in appearance.
-As with Nagami, Meiwa trees are semi-dormant in winter, allowing them to withstand temperatures below freezing.
+As with its cousin, the Meiwa trees are semi-dormant in winter, allowing them to withstand temperatures below freezing.
 The flowering season is in summer, and the fruits mature in late winter.
 The almost-round fruits are orange at maturity, up to one and one-half inches in diameter.
-The sweet rind is thicker than the rind of Nagami, making it seem sweeter than Nagami.
-The flesh is light orange, contains a few seeds, and is acidic.
+The flesh is light orange, contains a few seeds, and is acidic. <Compared to Nagami: The sweet rind is thicker than the rind of Nagami, making it seem sweeter than Nagami.